robertjchristian/service-nucleus/README.md

 2. AsyncServlet enabled and wired into web.xml
 3. Upgrade all gradle 1.5 references to 1.6
 4. Remove dependencies on junit in favor of testing
-5. Remove dependencies on junit in favor of testing
-6. Delete fs2 source (grab snapshot 0.0.2 jar from nexus and refer to it locally instead i.e. in service-implementation/lib
+5. Delete fs2 source (grab snapshot 0.0.2 jar from nexus and refer to it locally instead i.e. in service-implementation/lib
-7. Deprecate initialization servlet  (should be using HelloWorldComponent.initialize() instead )
+6. Deprecate initialization servlet  (should be using HelloWorldComponent.initialize() instead )
+7. Add Servlet 3.0

 <h3>Roadmap</h3>
 * Add thread sandboxing (mainly for dynamic services)
-* Add Servlet 3.0